vPeteWalker/midway/vmmanage/vmmanage.rst

 *You can rapidly create and automatically enumerate multiple clones through PC, with the ability to make configuration changes from your base VM.
 Because cloning on Nutanix is a simple metadata operation, cloning is instantaneous.*

+*In a production environment using VMs on a domain, you would typically sysprep the VM we created in the previous exercise, potentially with a built-in unattend.xml script, and clone that version, ensuring each clone has a unique SID and domain identifiers.*

 #.
 With the **WinServer** VM selected, click **Actions > Clone**.

 #.
 Make the following changes and click **Save**: